Residual energy in weakly compressible turbulence with a mean guide field: Theoretical considerations

 \section{Theoretical considerations}

-Our simulations are weakly compressible with $E_c/E_s \sim 10 \%$; except for the kinetically-driven simulations with $\beta = 4.0$ for which $E_c/E_s \sim 2 \%$.
+Our simulations are weakly compressible with $10\% \lesssim E_c/E_s \lesssim 25\%$; except for the kinetically driven simulations with $\beta = 4.0$ for which $E_c/E_s \sim 2 \%$.
 Even in the presence of inhomogeneities, turbulence can show a dominant Alfv\'enic behavior \citep{magyar_2019.elssaser.compressible.MHD}, although deviations are expected.
 Here, we delve into the physical picture of the turbulence induced by each driving mechanism.